-5 Idiot-Proof Tips to Keep Grass Growing Under Trees
+How to Keep Grass Growing Under Trees

-- Deep Water Shade Areas!
-In the spring, with frequent rains, the shade tree and grass are good neighbors, plenty of moisture for everyone.
-However, when spring rains stop and summer heat sets in, the trees get very unfriendly.
-A large shade tree can use hundreds of gallons of water a day leaving very little moisture for turf grass.
-Discourage turf disease in summer with heavy but infrequent waterings to reduce wet foliage.
+In the spring, with frequent rains, the shade tree and grass are good neighbors – there’s plenty of moisture for everyone.
+However, when spring rains stop and summer heat sets in, the trees get very unfriendly and selfish.
+A large shade tree can use hundreds of gallons of water a day, leaving very little moisture for turf grass.
+Discourage turf disease in summer with deep and infrequent waterings to reduce wet foliage.

-- Release Compaction!
-Condition the soil under your shade trees.
-Increase the soils water holding capacity and improve drainage by core aerating and raking PrimeraFC field conditioner into the aeration holes.
-PrimeraFC is a natural porous ceramic granule having incredible air and water holding capacity.
-PrimeraFC helps to relieve compaction and improve drainage when incorporated into the soil
+Condition the soil under your shade trees to help reduce soil compaction.
+Increase the soil’s water holding capacity and improve drainage by core aerating the area and raking Primera Sports Field Conditioner field conditioner into the aeration holes.
+Primera Sports Field Conditioner is a natural, porous ceramic granule that has incredible air and water holding capacity.
+Primera Sports Field Conditioner helps to relieve compaction and improve drainage when incorporated into the soil.

-Unchecked over the years, soil erosion, can expose shallow tree roots.
+Unchecked over the years, soil erosion can expose shallow tree roots.
 Bare soil erodes quickly with no grass roots to hold soil in place.
 Top soil can be hauled in to cover exposed roots, but too much soils can be damaging for the tree.
 Gasses must pass from the air to the roots and from the roots back to the air.
-Too much, soil pack can create real problems for the tree so, be careful!
+Too much soil pack can create real problems for the tree, so be careful!
 Some surface roots can also be removed.
 Large surface roots are more for anchorage and with expert help, you may be able to remove a few.
 Always contact an arborist for advice on removing tree roots.